Revisiting Few-Shot Learning from a Causal Perspective: Causal Interpretation

-In Tip-Adapter~\cite{zhang2021tip}, the representation $f(x)$ of an example $x$ is also generated by a pre-trained CLIP visual encoder $f$.
-Classification is then performed by summing the predictions from two classifiers given the generated representation.
-The weight of one classifier is derived from visual representations of training set while the weight of another classifier is derived from textual representations of the class names.
+In Tip-Adapter~\cite{zhang2022tip}, classification is performed by summing up the predictions from two classifiers: 1) the weight of one classifier is derived from the labeled training set $S$, and 2) the weight of another classifier is derived from textual representations $W$.
 The logits of Tip-Adapter(\textbf{Eq.
-(6)} in ~\cite{zhang2021tip}) can be rephrased as follows:
+(6)} in ~\cite{zhang2022tip}) can be rephrased as:

-where $\alpha > 0$ is a hyper-parameter, $D$ is distance function, $Y'$ is the one-hot label matrix of training set $X'$ and $W_t$ is the textual representations.
-This can be interpreted as a special case in \textbf{Eq. (\ref{approx})}:
+where $\alpha > 0$ is a hyper-parameter, $Dis$ is distance function, $X'/ Y'$ is the example/label matrix of labeled training set.

+This can be interpreted as a special case in \textbf{Eq. (\ref{approx})} by letting $X'$ be the training set $T$ and the set of textual representations $W$: